A UNIQUE DESTINATION

 The Thames Path will be extended connecting Battersea Park to Power Station Park, a new six-acre public park located to the north of the Power Station.

-Opening in the Autumn of 2017, a new river service will function from a dedicated jetty linked to the Riverside Park, providing workers, shoppers and residents with an alternative way of accessing a range of other riverside locations.
+Opened in 2017, the river service embarks from a dedicated jetty linked to the Riverside Park, providing workers, shoppers and residents with an alternative way of accessing a range of other riverside locations.

 The service runs every 20 minutes during peak times and every half an hour off peak.